qiceradar/radar_wrangler/code/download/README.md

 ## CReSIS

 ALL of CReSIS's data appears to be available from their KU servers.
-Some of it is also at NSIDC, and some of it is the COLDEX data that's also available at TDR.
+Some of it is also at NSIDC, and some of it is the COLDEX data that's also available (processed by UTIG) at TDR.

+Rather than decide which is the canonical format, we simply index all versions.

 ### KU

 `python3 download_cresis_ku.py ~/RadarData qiceradar_antarctic_index.gpkg qiceradar_arctic_index.gpkg`

+### NSIDC

+These scripts are based off the UTIG ones:
+`python3 generate_cresis_nsidc_index.py`

+`python3 download_cresis_nsidc.py ~/RadarData qiceradar_antarctic_index.gpkg`

 # Add Geometry